EDUCBA Logo

 Introduction to COUNTIFS with Multiple Criteria

 Excel provides us COUNTIFS function to return a count if certain conditions are met.
 The function purely works for multiple conditions.
 This technique is quite useful in complex calculations that involve a huge dataset.
-COUNTIFS takes multiple parameters as input, but the parameters are of two types only, viz. condition value and range in which condition value is to be searched.
+COUNTIFS takes multiple parameters as input, but the parameters are of only two types: Condition value and range in which condition value will search.

 How to Use COUNTIFS Function in Excel?

-Now, we will go through a step-by-step procedure to implement and use countifs with multiple criteria in Excel.
-For this demonstration, we are going to use Volume distributed to various regions of India.
-Volume is a measure present in the dataset, which has been given by Region, Mode, and Product dimensions.
+We will go through a step-by-step procedure to implement and use counties with multiple criteria in Excel.
+For this demonstration, we will use Volume distributed to various regions of India.
+Volume is a measure in the dataset, given by Region, Mode, and Product dimensions.
 Mode essentially refers to the distribution mode.
-We’ll use countifs to return the count based on multiple criteria.
+We’ll use counties to return the count based on multiple criteria.
 Let’s go through the following section to understand this.

 You can download this COUNTIFS with Multiple Criteria Excel Template here – COUNTIFS with Multiple Criteria Excel Template